RomanSlack/VOS_frontend/amnesia-design-doc.md

 This design system creates a cohesive, modern virtual OS interface.
 The dark theme with subtle bevels gives depth without being heavy.
 The consistent use of circles for icons creates a unified interaction language.
 The color palette is minimal but effective, creating clear hierarchy without complexity.

 Remember: **Consistency is key** - Always follow these patterns for new components.

+## 🧪 Testing Protocol

+**IMPORTANT**: The user handles all app testing and execution.
+When implementing components:

+- ✅ **You should**: Run `flutter analyze`, validate syntax, check imports
+- ❌ **User will**: Test the app, run scripts, verify functionality

+After creating/fixing components, inform the user you're ready for their testing.
+Do not attempt to run the full application yourself.

+## 📄 Current Components

+### Workspace Component
+- **Location**: `lib/presentation/widgets/workspace.dart`
+- **Purpose**: Grid background area to the right of AppRail
+- **Features**: `#2F2F2F` grid with edge fade effects, 30 grids wide, responsive height